Tib3rius/SemiAutoRecon/README.md

   --proxychains         Use if you are running SemiAutoRecon via proxychains.
 Default: False --disable-sanity-checks
                         Disable sanity checks that would otherwise prevent the scans from running.
-Default: False --disable-keyboard-control
-                        Disables keyboard control ([s]tatus, Up, Down) if you are in SSH or Docker.
-  --force-services SERVICE [SERVICE ...]
+Default: False --force-services SERVICE [SERVICE ...]
                         A space separated list of services in the following style: tcp/80/http tcp/443/https/secure --accessible          Attempts to make SemiAutoRecon output more accessible to screenreaders.
 Default: False